sagezoic/100xDevs_2.0/1-100 cohort/Week-19/NOTES.md

 ### Redis

-- It is a message broker and storage/ pub sub/ queuing
+- It is a message broker and storage/ pub sub/ queuing/ caching
 - Transcoding is an expensive operation
 - You should never use Redis as your primary database
 - Redis is aggressively used for caching data to minimize the number of database calls.